 Sign up early to contribute.
 We are very happy to welcome new presenters and delighted that others have become regulars.
 Please indicate your interest early so we can make sure your name goes onto the list.
 Each contribution (song, story, poetry, sketch, etc) should not last longer than about 6 minutes.
-To sign up, please use the form below, telling us what you would like to do.

 Before the Open Mic, we will need a version of your presentation with an English translation; the Yiddish may be in Yiddish letters or transliteration.
 We use this material to make PowerPoint slides to accompany your contribution.

 Please send your material to us at email@example.com in either Word or PowerPoint, no later than the Tuesday before the Open Mic.
 If you have difficulties sending the material, just let us know and we will help to sort out any complications.

 You can find recordings of our previous programmes on our YouTube channel.